AssetLedger/about/README.md

   - No data is saved at cloud servers.
   - All data secured in your local computer drive.
 Therefore no threat of online leakage of data.
   - No third party engagments.
+  - Almost all textual data is encrypted except the images and the pdfs uploaded on application.

 #### **IMPORTANT**
 Always give your correct email and phone number as the security alerts and login activity will be sent on it.